LambdaGaming/ricochet-source-2/README.md

 # Server Commands
 - rc_roundtype - Type of round.
 0 for deathmatch, 1 for team deathmatch, and 2 for arena.
 Requires server reload after changing.
 - rc_minplayers - Minimum amount of players required to start an arena match.
-- rc_rounds - Max rounds to play before the map changes.
-(Currently doesn't do anything since there's only one map right now.)
+- rc_rounds - Max arena rounds to play before the map changes.
 - rc_allowvr - Allow VR players to join the game

 # VR Mode